Access to Network Resources

 Final ICNT Requirement Calculation:

-After pre-assignment, the ICN protocol calculates the total ICNT requirement that an SP must provide, factoring in the protocol margin.
+After pre-assignment, the ICN protocol calculates the total ICNT requirement that an Builders must provide, factoring in the protocol margin.

 Formula:

-For more information about how SPs interact with the network, see the Capacity Allocation page.
+For more information about how Builders interact with the network, see the page.